mosra/corrade/README.md

  * Plugin management library with support for both static and dynamically loaded plugins, dependency handling and more
+ * Unit test framework inspired with QtTest, but without any need to process files with some sort of meta compiler
  * Configuration parser and writer with syntax similar to INI files, with support for custom types and hierarchic groups
  * Resource manager for resources compiled directly into executable